Spinal Cord Injury Awareness Day

 How Can Spinal Cord Injuries Happen?

 Every four hours, one person in the UK suffers a spinal cord injury.
-A traumatic spinal cord injury can be caused by a sudden, traumatic blow to your spine - the majority of these injuries happen from preventable accidents such as:
+A traumatic spinal cord injury can be caused by a sudden, traumatic blow to your spine, and the majority of these injuries happen as a result of preventable accidents such as:

-Our Serious Injury team help hundreds of people claim compensation for spinal cord injuries, so they can get a sense of both justice and access the support and rehabilitation they need.
-Our Medical Negligence team also help those with spinal cord injuries that were caused by, or made worse by, medical mistakes and oversights – for example:
+Our Personal Injury Lawyers have helped hundreds of people claim compensation for spinal cord injuries, so they can get a sense of both justice and access the support and rehabilitation they need.
+Our team of Medical Negligence Solicitors also supports those with spinal cord injuries that were caused, or made worse by, medical mistakes and oversights, for example:

 Accidents that cause spinal cord injuries can happen in the blink of an eye and can change someone’s life forever.
-However, sometimes serious spinal injuries aren’t obvious immediately after an accident, because symptoms such as numbness or paralysis can develop gradually.
-Our lawyers and charities like SIA are here to help people suffering with spinal cord injuries – we aim to help people have the chance to live a fulfilled life by taking their exact circumstances into account and signposting them to the help they need.
+Sometimes, serious spinal injuries aren’t obvious immediately after an accident due to the symptoms, such as numbness or paralysis, developing gradually.
+Our Lawyers, and charities such as SIA, are here to help people living with spinal cord injuries – we aim to help people have the chance to live a fulfilled life by taking their exact circumstances into account and signposting them to the help they need.

 What Challenges Do People with Spinal Cord Injuries Face?

-The spinal cord is an extension of our brain, and it is made up of many nerves that carry messages to the rest of our body.
-Spinal cord injuries affect our nervous system, by disrupting and damaging the messages between our brains and bodies.
+The spinal cord is an extension of our brain, made up of many nerves that carry messages to the rest of our body.
+Spinal cord injuries affect our nervous system by disrupting and damaging the messages between our brains and bodies.

 Many people with spinal cord injuries are tragically left with chronic pain conditions and paralysis, but many people don’t realise spinal cord injuries can also affect your ability to control your temperature, retain memories, or even talk and breathe effectively.
 Spinal cord injuries can also lead to loss of bladder and bowel control and sexual dysfunction, which may be embarrassing for people to deal with and talk about.
-However Spinal Cord Injury Awareness Day is about raising awareness of these daily issues and the misconceptions around spinal cord injuries.
+Spinal Cord Injury Awareness Day is about helping people understand the full impact of these injuries, not just the physical affects you can see, but also the hidden challenges people live with every day.
+It aims to break down the stigma, start honest conversations, and make sure those affected feel seen, heard and supported.

-According to the World Health Organisation, around 20-30% of people with spinal cord injuries suffer from depression, which is a very understandable response to such a traumatic event.
-Any big life change can be very stressful, and arguably sustaining a spinal cord injury and having your independence taken away often overnight is one of the most disruptive things that could ever happen to you.
-Physical symptoms can mean that people lose their independence, freedom to socialise and carry on their hobbies in the way they used to.
+According to the World Health Organisation, around 20-30% of people with spinal cord injuries experience depression.
+Which is hardly surprising, as losing your independence so suddenly is one of the most difficult life changes a person can face.
+Physical symptoms can mean that people lose their independence, freedom to socialise and continue with their hobbies in the way they used to.

-While we have helped hundreds of people with spinal cord injuries, our Serious Injury team will treat every person as an individual.
-SIA offer a free specialist counselling service, and our dedicated lawyers will find out everything we can about yours or your loved one’s injuries to ensure you can access the exact help you need.
+While we have helped hundreds of people with spinal cord injuries, our Serious Injury team always treat every person as an individual.
+SIA offers a free specialist counselling service, and our dedicated lawyers will take the time to understand everything we can about your or your loved one’s injuries, to ensure you can access the exact help you need.

 How We Can Help if You’ve Suffered a Spinal Cord Injury

-If you or a family member has suffered a spinal injury, often claiming compensation will not be your first thought because of how much the injury can disrupt your life.
-Sadly, no amount of money can reverse what has happened to you, but if you sustained a spinal cord injury and it was at least partly someone else’s responsibility, our dedicated solicitors could help you claim compensation.
+If you or a family member has suffered a spinal injury, claiming compensation might not be your first thought because of how much the injury can disrupt your life.
+Whilst no amount of money can undo what has happened, if your spinal cord injury was at least partly someone else’s fault, our dedicated Solicitors could help you claim compensation.

-• Loss of earnings, if you’ve had to take time off work, or it can account for earnings you may miss out on in the future if you’re sadly unable to return to your career.
+• Loss of earnings, if you’ve had to take time off work, or compensation for earnings you may miss out on in the future if you’re sadly unable to return to your career.

 • The resources you need to adjust to life with your injury, which can include anything from a wheelchair, cuffs for picking up objects, adaptations to your home, or even a new house.